ajinderbains/MechaCar_Statistical_Analysis/README.md

     **Paired** tells the t.test() function to perform a paired t-test.
 This value must be set to TRUE.

-    **alternative**  will be "greater" so that mean of X is greater than mena of y.
+    **alternative**  will be "greater" so that mean of X is greater than mean of y.

-4. P value for prototype/design will be compared with results.If it is less than 0.05 then MechaCar Null hypothesis is true otherwise Null hypothese will be rejected.
+4. P value for prototype/design will be compared with results.If it is less than 0.05 then MechaCar Null hypotheses is true otherwise Null hypotheses will be rejected.